Menu

 Create a sitemap of your old site and perform a content audit

-A sitemap is a visual or textually organised model of a site’s content which allows users to navigate through the site to find the information they are looking for.
+A sitemap is a visual or textually organized model of a site’s content which allows users to navigate through the site to find the information they are looking for.
 Creating a sitemap is a simple process and many websites can help you do it.

 To create a sitemap, Google recommends using XML-Sitemap.